-Name or company name of Name or company name of Company name of the related director or related significant group company of the Description of representative shareholder significant shareholder relationship/post JOSE ANTONIO MUTILOA IZAGUIRRE KUTXABANK, S.A.
+Name or company name of related director or representative Name or company name of related significant shareholder Company name of the group company of the significant shareholder Description of relationship/post JOSE ANTONIO MUTILOA IZAGUIRRE KUTXABANK, S.A.
 KUTXABANK, S.A.